tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 {{% tip %}}
 **Data Visualization With ggplot2**

 For a deeper understanding of `ggplot2`'s principles, consider exploring the "`Grammar of Graphics`".
-This concept, which is foundational to `ggplot2`, offers insights into the structured approach behind creating meaningful and aesthetically pleasing visualizations.
-You can learn more about this in the following [article](/Grammar/of/Graphics).
+This concept, which is at the core of `ggplot2` is discussed  in the following [article](/Grammar/of/Graphics).

 {{% /tip %}}